scalecube/scalecube-services/docs/adr/0001-rsocket-message-size-limits.md

     encoding; pagination/streaming at the service is still required for truly unbounded queries.
   - `maxMessageSize` used as an inbound cap must be `>=` the 16 MB frame cap; smaller values bound only the outbound encode (documented on the setter).
+  - The limit is on the encoded **data** payload, not the full RSocket payload — a message's headers/metadata are not counted, so the on-wire payload is slightly larger than the watermark.
+  - The encode-time `413` is shaped by `DefaultErrorMapper`, not a service's configured `ServiceProviderErrorMapper`: the error arises in the transport (`RSocketImpl`), below the method invoker that holds the configured mapper.
+A service with a custom provider error mapper will see this one error use the default shape.
+Plumbing the configured mapper into the transport is a possible follow-up if it ever matters.
   - Pre-existing, out-of-scope: a `Mono<byte[]>` service method cannot receive error responses — `ServiceMessageCodec.decodeData` decodes a `byte[]`-typed response before checking `isError()`, so the client gets the error bytes as a value.
 Tracked for a separate PR (move the `isError`